 Founded in 1818, Saint Louis University (SLU) is a premier Catholic, Jesuit research university offering a broad range of nationally ranked undergraduate, graduate and professional programs.
 The second-oldest Catholic university in the nation, SLU has been a pioneer in higher education for nearly 200 years, and today continues its strong tradition of serving a higher purpose by contributing to the greater good.

-With nearly 100 undergraduate majors and more than 70 graduate and professional programs, students from all 50 states and nearly 69 countries travel to SLU to pursue a top notch education in a broad range of studies.
-Students take advantage of SLU's highly ranked programs in business, law and engineering, special opportunities such as direct-entry nursing and health sciences programs, early admission to the University's medical and law schools and an extensive list of study-abroad programs.
+With campuses in St. Louis, Missouri, and Madrid, Spain, SLU fosters the intellectual, moral and spiritual development of more than 13,000 students from all 50 U.S. states and nearly 80 foreign countries.
+SLU students — who rank the near the top 10 percent of all college students in the country come to the University to pursue a top-notch education in a broad range of disciplines.
+They also take advantage of SLU's highly ranked programs in business, law and engineering; special opportunities such as direct-entry nursing and health sciences programs, and early admission to the University's medical and law schools; and extensive study-abroad program options.

-Around the world, SLU students are putting their education into practice.
-Six months after graduation, 93 percent of our graduates are either working or in graduate or professional school.
-SLU alumni have written books and produced Broadway musicals, become mayors of major cities, presidents of countries and even worked with Mother Theresa and the Haitian Ambassador to America, Raymond Joseph.
-Billiken alumni are also highly successful doctors, lawyers, physical therapists, engineers and social workers.
+Around the world, Saint Louis University students put their education into practice.
+Six months after graduation, 96 percent of SLU graduates report that they are satisfied in their postgraduate activities, including pursuing careers and graduate studies.
+SLU alumni have directed Hollywood blockbusters, become mayors of major cities, helped put men on the moon and worked side-by-side with Mother Theresa.
+Alumni are also highly successful doctors, lawyers, physical therapists, engineers and social workers, among countless other careers.

 Learn more about SLU at slu.edu and beabilliken.com.